hamiat/spaces/README.md

+# Spaces
-A space themed 3D gaming experience created with A-frame as part of the "Escape from Hyper Island" project by FED22.<br/>
+A space themed 3D/VR gaming experience created with A-frame as part of the "Escape from Hyper Island" project by FED22.
-(created for desktop)<br/>
+(created for desktop)
 https://hamiat.github.io/spaces/

-Creative Commons Attributions:<br/>
+#### Creative Commons Attributions:
-The Milky Way panorama by ESO/S. Brunier<br/>
+The Milky Way panorama by ESO/S. Brunier
-Galaxy image - Andy-holmes, Unsplash<br/>
+Galaxy image - Andy-holmes, Unsplash
-Texturify<br/>
+Texturify
-Poly by Google<br/>
+Poly by Google
 Gaming-music - puredesigngirl, Freesound.org